01 Our Privacy Statement

-We process your personal data in your interest, to ensure that all relevant information is taken into account in considering your application, as well as in ours, in order to enable us to make an informed decision regarding your application (Article 6(1)(f) GDPR).
+We process your personal data in your interest, to ensure that all relevant information is taken into account in considering your application, as well as in ours, in order to enable us to make an informed decision regarding your application.

-Where you provide us with additional data to assess your application, we process such data based on your consent that we process the data volunteered to us (Article 6(1)(a) GDPR).
+Where you provide us with additional data to assess your application, we process such data based on your consent that we process the data volunteered to us.

 As an employee, we process your personal data for the following purposes:

-- To process your monthly salary, bonuses, allowances and calculate income taxes.
+- To process your monthly salary, bonuses, allowances and to calculate income taxes.

-- To manage your file, such as emergency contact details, other human resources management and administrative tasks.
+- To manage your files, such as emergency contact details, other human resources management fields and administrative tasks.

 - To process your performance assessment.